oracle/weblogic-deploy-tooling/README.md

 One of the primary goals of the WebLogic Deploy Tooling is to support a sparse model where the user can specify just the configuration needed for a particular situation.
 What this implies varies somewhat between the tools but, in general, this implies that the tools are using an additive model.
 That is, the tools add to what is already there in the existing domain or domain templates (when creating a new domain) rather than making the domain conform exactly to the specified model.
 Where it makes sense, a similar, additive approach is taken when setting the value of multi-valued attributes.
 For example, if the model specified the cluster `mycluster` as the target for an artifact, the tooling will add `mycluster` to any existing list of targets for the artifact.
 While the development team has tried to mark attributes that do not make sense to merge accordingly in our knowledge base, this behavior can be disabled on an attribute-by-attribute basis, by adding an additional annotation in the knowledge base data files.
 The development team is already thinking about how to handle situations that require a non-additive, converge-to-the-model approach, and how that might be supported, but this still remains a wish list item.
 Users with these requirements should raise an issue for this support.

+### Using Multiple Models

+The Create Domain, Update Domain, Deploy Applications, and Validate Model tools allow the specification of multiple models on the command line.
+For example:

+    weblogic-deploy\bin\createDomain.cmd -model_file modelOne,modelTwo,modelThree ...

+In this case, the models are merged into a single model before being applied.
+Each successive model is layered onto the previous ones, so any existing values from the previous models are overwritten.
+The resulting model is then verified before being applied.

 ## Downloading and Installing the Software

 The Oracle WebLogic Server Deploy Tooling project repository is located at [`https://github.com/oracle/weblogic-deploy-tooling`](https://github.com/oracle/weblogic-deploy-tooling).
 Binary distributions of the `weblogic-deploy.zip` installer can be downloaded from the [GitHub Releases page](https://github.com/oracle/weblogic-deploy-tooling/releases).
 To install the software, simply unzip the `weblogic-deploy.zip` installer on a machine that has the desired versions of WebLogic Server installed.
 After being unzipped, the software is ready to use, just set the `JAVA_HOME` environment variable to point to a Java 7 or higher JDK  and the shell scripts are ready to run.